All Pennsylvania schools closed for 10 days

 The announcement came after some local schools had already made the decision to close Monday and Tuesday, giving their administrators time to decide how to move forward as the number of COVID-19 virus cases continue to increase in Pennsylvania.

-Before Wolf's announcement, the Uniontown Area School District announced Friday that all schools in the district will be shut down until March 30 due to health concerns from COVID-19.
+Before Wolf's announcement on Friday, the Uniontown Area School District announced that all schools in the district will be shut down until March 30 due to health concerns from COVID-19.

 (0) comments